BehnoushSh/5-Day-Gen-AI-Intensive-Course-with-Google/README.md

 ---
-# 5-Day Gen-AI Intensive Course with Google
+# Kaggle's 5-Day Gen-AI Intensive Course with Google
 Welcome to the repository of the 5-Day Gen AI Intensive Course with Google.
 This repository contains links to all the daily whitepapers, podcasts, assignments, and other materials for the course.

 This is a 5-day online course designed and presented by Google and Kaggle, to help you deeply understand some of the fundamental technologies and techniques behind Generative AI.
 Created by a team of Google’s ML researchers and engineers, this program includes both conceptual deep dives and hands-on coding examples so you can tackle new Gen AI projects with confidence.